 The trail is also popular with birdwatchers, with a purpose-built hide to be found half way between Wadebridge and Padstow.

-With so much to do close by, and the north and south coasts of Cornwall so easily accessible, a stay at Bulls Cottage offers a well-earned break at any time of year.
+With so much to do close by, and the north coast within 20 minutes and the south coast 30 minutes, a stay at Bulls Cottage offers a well-earned break at any time of year.

 Over three floors.
 Two bedrooms: 1 x eaves double, 1 x lower ground floor twin.
 Lower ground floor bathroom with bath, shower over, basin and WC.
 Kitchen with sitting area and woodburner.
 Conservatory with dining area.